 Long before the days of Facebook Live, radio hosts like Howard Stern and Dan Patrick started filming video of their radio recordings for TV.
 In doing so, they produce two pieces of content in one sitting, allowing them to cross-promote their shows for audiences who may only tune in on one platform or the other.

 If you record a podcast, simultaneously recording it for Facebook Live can help you grow your audience and give a behind-the-scenes look at the people behind the voices.
-That’s what Infusionsoft by Keap did when we used Facebook Live to broadcast a recording of our Small Business Success Podcast with Infusionsoft by Keap co-founders Clate Mask and Scott Martineau and business coach Pamela Slim.
+That’s what Keap did when we used Facebook Live to broadcast a recording of our Small Business Success Podcast with Keap co-founders Clate Mask and Scott Martineau and business coach Pamela Slim.

 Some followers will learn about your Facebook Live only because they happened to be on Facebook the same time as you were.
 Facebook prioritizes your live video in the News Feed placement and sends a notification to people who have recently interacted with or subscribed to your page.